harshika14/CMPE-257_ProjectTeam12/README.md

 # Potential Methods:
 For this project, we will be implementing supervised learning methods.
 We are trying to implement some functionality in our project like-
-Classification of reviews using classification methods such as- TF-IDF VECTORIZER,Gradient Boosting classifier, Naive Bayes, Decision Tree, Neural Networks (probably a transformers if time permits)</br>
+Classification of reviews using classification methods such as- TF-IDF VECTORIZER,Gradient Boosting classifier, Naive Bayes, Decision Tree, Neural Networks (probably a transformers if time permits)
-Reviews and the text data will be preprocessed using the following techniques- NLTK library which includes tools for lemmitization, stemming and removing the unnecessary words</br>
+Reviews and the text data will be preprocessed using the following techniques- NLTK library which includes tools for lemmitization, stemming and removing the unnecessary words
-Data visualization for users using- Interactive Plots using the Plotly library</br>
-Data visualization for business owners by comparing various other businesses in the same city.</br>
+Data visualization for users using- Interactive Plots using the Plotly library Data visualization for business owners by comparing various other businesses in the same city.

-#Some questions and conclusions
+# Some questions and conclusions
 With our project, we will try to answer some questions like- What are the top reviews about this shop?
 How many other related businesses are there in the same city?

 What is the feedback for any business, are the reviews positive or negative?